-X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended September 30, 2014 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number 001-36632 Semcore empower with light EMCORE Corporation (Exact name of registrant as specified in its charter) New Jersey (State or other jurisdiction of incorporation or organization) 22-2746503 (I.R.S.
-Employer Identification No.) 2015 W. Chestnut Street, Alhambra, California, 91803 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (626) 293-3400 Sec urities registered pursuant to Section 12(b) of the Act: Common Stock, no par value (Title of each class) NASDAQ Stock Market (Name of each exchange on which registered) Ind urities registered pursuant to Section 12(g) of the Act: None icate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes No icate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
-Yes No Act icate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been ject to such filing requirements for the past 90 days. \boxtimes Yes \square No File icate by check mark whether the registrant has submitted electronically and posted on its corporate website, if any, every Interactive Data required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period the registrant was required to submit and post such files).
-Yes No con icate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be tained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this m 10-K or any amendment to this Form 10-K. icate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting nany.
-See the definition of "large accelerated filer", "accelerated filer", and "smaller reporting company" in Rule 12b-2 of the Exchange Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Ind icate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes No e aggregate market value of our common stock held by non-affiliates as of March 31, 2014 (the last business day of our most recently appleted second fiscal quarter) was approximately \$142.1 million, based on the closing sale price of \$5.05 per share of common stock as person known by us to own 5% or more of our outstanding common stock have been excluded.
+x ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended September 30, 2014 or

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to

+Commission File Number 001-36632

+EMCORE Corporation

+(Exact name of registrant as specified in its charter)

+New Jersey (State or other jurisdiction of incorporation or organization) 22-2746503 (I.R.S.
+Employer Identification No.)

+2015 W. Chestnut Street, Alhambra, California, 91803 (Address of principal executive offices) (Zip Code)

+Registrant's telephone number, including area code: (626) 293-3400

+Securities registered pursuant to Section 12(b) of the Act:

+Common Stock, no par value (Title of each class) NASDAQ Stock Market (Name of each exchange on which registered)

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. \Box Yes x No Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act. \Box Yes x No

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. x Yes \Box No

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files). x Yes No

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definition of "large accelerated filer", "accelerated filer", and "smaller reporting company" in Rule 12b-2 of the Exchange Act. \Box Large accelerated filer x Accelerated filer \Box Non-accelerated filer \Box Smaller reporting company

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act). \Box Yes x No

+The aggregate market value of our common stock held by non-affiliates as of March 31, 2014 (the last business day of our most recently completed second fiscal quarter) was approximately \$142.1 million, based on the closing sale price of \$5.05 per share of common stock as reported on the NASDAQ Global Market.
+For purposes of this disclosure, shares of common stock held by officers and directors and by each person known by us to own 5% or more of our outstanding common stock have been excluded.